korenmiklos/remote-theme/_posts/2019-03-12-everything-is-a-function.md

 canonical_url: https://dev.to/korenmiklos/everything-is-a-function-4171
 ---

----
-title: Everything is a Function
-published: true
-description:  Procedural programming comes natural to scientists, because it reads like a precise protocol for an experiment.
-But everything in data analysis is a function.
-tags: data science, functional
----

 Most scientists start programming in a [procedural style](https://en.wikipedia.org/wiki/Procedural_programming).
 I certainly did.
 Procedural programming comes natural to scientists, because it reads like a precise [protocol](https://www.protocols.io/) for an experiment. _Do this_. _Then do that_.

 ![](https://cdn-images-1.medium.com/max/1600/1*5UdOie2kHbfcSgd51cZmoA.jpeg)